-The proposed action to revise the 2020 ACT for cowcod south of 40°10' N. lat. does not contemplate a change to the ACL.
-The objective is provide a higher annual vessel limit to participants in the LE trawl fishery south of 40°10' N. lat. approaching their vessel limit.
+The proposed action to revise the 2020 ACT for cowcod south of $40^{\circ}10^{\circ}$ N lat. does not contemplate a change to the ACL.
+The objective is provide a higher annual vessel limit to participants in the LE trawl fishery south of $40^{\circ}10^{\circ}$ N lat. approaching their vessel limit.
 This only changes the limit of cowcod QP a vessel can use in 2020 to allow continued fishing opportunity to attain their quota of target species.
-This action should not significantly affect the amount of incidental bycatch of cowcod in the LE trawl fishery.
+While the proposed action will allow for an increase in the amount of bycatch of cowcod needed to access other healthy and co-occurring target species, the total mortality is expected to remain well below the ACL.

-Increasing the 2020 shortbelly rockfish ACL will not induce targeting of the species.
+Increasing the 2020 shortbelly rockfish ACL is not expected to induce targeting of the species.
 Bycatch of shortbelly will likely depend on unpredictable environmental conditions that influence their distribution.
-To the extent shortbelly continue to aggregate in waters north of 40°10' N. lat. and are incidentally caught in midwater trawl fisheries, the at-sea whiting fleets have demonstrated the ability to minimize bycatch by self-reporting of high bycatch events and moving from areas of aggregation.
+To the extent shortbelly continue to aggregate in waters north of $40^{\circ}10'$ N lat. and are incidentally caught in midwater trawl fisheries, the at-sea whiting fleets have demonstrated the ability to minimize bycatch by self-reporting of high bycatch events and moving from areas of aggregation.
+While this proposed action allows for an increase in the amount of bycatch of shortbelly needed to continue midwater trawl fishery operations targeting species such as Pacific whiting and pelagic rockfish, the total mortality is expected to remain below the ABC and allow for continued surplus production to support its role as a forage species in the California Current Ecosystem.